harmony-one/docs-home/developers/tutorials/ipfs-filecoin/using-nftstorage.md

    }
    ```

-   Now we have the code ready, then let's test the Wallet connection function.
-First run the following command to start the react application.
+   Now, let's test the wallet connection function.
+Run the following command to start the React application.

    ```shell
    npm start